EarthenSky/geb-chip-8/devlog.md

 Next, we need to be able to:
 1. Render our display
 2. Get keyboard input
+3. Run timers
-3. Play our sfx when the sound timer is non-zero
+4. Play our sfx when the sound timer is non-zero

 ### (1) render display